 This task involves construction of the bid package by a general engineering contractor selected from an open competitive bid.
 The LACFCD anticipates to advertise for 60-days.
-Construction will be preformed by a general engineering contractor that will be selected during a low-bid process; however contractors must show previous work experience in dealing with the type of work anticipated.
+Construction will be performed by a general engineering contractor that will be selected during a low-bid process; however contractors must show previous work experience in dealing with the type of work anticipated.
 A pre-bid meeting onsite will be held to outline the anticipated work and answer questions from prospective contractors.
 Once awarded, a 90 day move-in/staging period is anticipated.

-The first year of construction will involve valve rehabilitation, construction of a new control house and upgrade of the electrical infrastructure.
-The project will involve fully dewatering the reservoir behind Morris Dam during the second year of construction and will require the relocation of fish from the reservoir to suitable downstream locations and institute best management practices to prevent impacts downstream from sediment-laden flows
+The first year of cConstruction will involve valve rehabilitation, the addition of two new jet flow gate valves, construction of a new control house and upgrade of the electrical infrastructure.
+The project will involve fully dewatering the reservoir behind Morris Dam during the second year of construction and will require the relocation of fish from the reservoir to suitable downstream locations and institute best management practices to prevent impacts downstream from sediment laden flows